Input

 The certification body provides certificate data: holder name, certification type, issue date, expiration, and current status.
 No system migration required.
 Works alongside your existing platform.

 Certificate data is hashed and anchored to an immutable blockchain record.
 A unique QR code is generated and linked to a public verification endpoint.
-The record is permanent, time-stamped, and open — no login, no API key, no issuer permission required to verify.
+The record is permanent, time-stamped, and open.
+No login, no API key, no issuer permission required to verify.

-A certifier-branded public verification page showing current status — valid, expired, or revoked — accessible to anyone who scans the QR code.
+A certifier-branded public verification page showing current status (valid, expired, or revoked), accessible to anyone who scans the QR code.
 Designed for customers, regulators, auditors, and the public.

 The issuing organization controls everything.
 They issue, update, expire, and revoke.
 IntegraLayer only reflects what the certifier reports.
 We never interpret, score, or override.
-Your authority.
-Our infrastructure.

 The Verification Page

-The verification page clearly displays:
+The verification page displays:

 Intended for customers, regulators, auditors, and the public.